SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 [Here's another article from Atlassian](https://www.atlassian.com/agile/software-development/technical-debt) on the importance of eliminating tech debt as you go.

-That said, it's certainly possible for tech debt to build up without it being noticed until it's too late.It's not often that we can perfectly foresee what we'll need 3 months from now so that we can determine what the optimal implementation is now.
+That said, it's certainly possible for tech debt to build up without it being noticed until it's too late.
+It's not often that we can perfectly foresee what we'll need 3 months from now so that we can determine what the optimal implementation is now.
 So, in order to maintain velocity going forward, it may be necessary to have ad hoc tech debt sprints that revolve around larger refactors.

 # Disregard for quality (both internal and external)